magento/knowledge-base/src/troubleshooting/general/blockers-launching-on-magento-commerce-cloud.md

 ### 1a.
 Make sure you have the most recent version of the Fastly module installed

 Make sure you have the most recent version of the Fastly module installed to get the latest features and improvements.
 To check if you have the latest version of Fastly, review [Upgrade the Fastly module](https://devdocs.magento.com/cloud/cdn/configure-fastly.html#upgrade) in our developer documentation.
-For more details review [Set up Fastly](https://devdocs.magento.com/cloud/cdn/configure-fastly.html) in our developer documentation.
+For more details, review [Set up Fastly](https://devdocs.magento.com/cloud/cdn/configure-fastly.html) in our developer documentation.

 ### 1b.
 Enable and configure Fastly using the Commerce Admin